 The Prototyping Studio is an advanced makerspace on the fourth floor of Newman Library.
 The space offers tools and equipment to work with 3D Printing, electronics, laser cutting, CNC, vacuum forming, clay modeling, sewing, and screen printing.
 The Studio will also offer a wide array of hand tools so you can make anything you dream of, and best of all, it is all free for the community.

 Our website is a work in progress.
 Please be patient with us while we add and update the information on this page.
-If you have a question about the Studio that isn't answered here, send us an email at firstname.lastname@example.org.
+If you have a question about the Studio that isn't answered here, send us an email at firstname.lastname@example.org or stop by the Studio to ask a staff member.

 How to Submit 3D Printing Jobs